galenhuntington/hpre/README.md

 will fail because the `sq`s will not align when the `_` is taken out.
 However, I personally never rely on alignment in this way.

-The parsing is somewhat primitive; I don't try to handle Haskell's entire syntax.
-As such, it's surely possible to confuse it.
+The parsing is somewhat primitive; I don’t try to handle Haskell’s entire syntax.
+As such, it’s surely possible to confuse it.
 However, I have used `hpre` in several large and complex projects without problems.